johananl/go-delve-k8s/README.md

 }
 ```

 Start a debugging session in VS Code by clicking the |> button or hitting F5.
+VS Code should attach
+to the remove Delve process inside the pod, which in turn should make Delve start the Go service
+and begin debugging.

-## Caveats
+## Notes and caveats

-* Go service should be built with debug information.
+**Go service should be built with debug information.** By default, Go optimizes binaries by
+stripping away debug information.
+This can render certain information unavailable to Delve when
+debugging.
+To avoid stripping debug information, use the following flags when building the Go
+binary: `-gcflags "all=-N -l"`

-* Local code must match remote code.
+**Local code must match remote code.** Delve may behave unexpectedly when the code revision in VS
+Code differs from the one running on k8s.